Friday, October 14, 2011

 Le Vigny

 Dianny and I have become regulars and are usually there at 9.
-By now the waiter in the picture knows us and, after exchanging "bonjours," brings us our usual espressos, but in keeping with French tradition we do not address him by his name, just Monsieur.
+By now the waiter in the picture knows us and, after exchanging "bonjours," brings us our usual espressos.
+In keeping with French tradition, we do not address him by his name, just Monsieur.

-The café gets its name from the street it's on, Rue Alfred de Vigny, a 19th century French poet.
-Just a short block from this cafe was the workshop where the Statue of Liberty was built in the 1880s.
-The corner building, where Le Vigny is located, seems unchanged.
+The café gets its name from the street it's on, Rue Alfred de Vigny, named after a 19th century French poet.
+Just a short block behind this cafe was the workshop where the Statue of Liberty was built in the 1880s.
+A gift to the United States from the people of France, it was designed by French sculptor Auguste Bartholdi and its metal framework was built by Gustave Eiffel.

-Every morning they publish their menu of the day on two ardoises, small, portable blackboards, one of which is right behind where we usually sit (and written by someone who mastered French cursive).
+Le Vigny publishes their daily lunch menu on two ardoises, small, portable blackboards, one of which is right behind where we usually sit (and written by someone who mastered French cursive).
 So while we're having a morning coffee I'm already thinking about lunch.
-One of these days we'll just stay there till noon and enjoy their gigot d'agneau or magret de canard.